 Another way to view this change is that death in these stories and rituals is the death of the ego or self.
 This is a goal in all religions and mythologies and should be a goal for all of us.

 The ego is composed of the often stale beliefs we have about the world, ourselves, others, and how we should be living—often self-centered, self-protective, and limiting.
 The ego is the rigid, often crusty old ideas and ways of being confining our style, like a tight, brittle snakeskin longing to be shed.
-The ego craves to be sealed off and self-focused in its comfort zone.
-It is fearful of enlarging our hearts, minds, and vision because we may stop focusing on just what is best for us and ours
+The ego craves its comfort zone.
+It is fearful of enlarging our hearts, minds, and vision and stepping into a brave new world

 My method focuses on risking the death of who we think we are and who we show ourselves to be, to live who we are and follow our life’s vision.